AkshayGadekar/bulkExportCSV/old_readme.md

-    'export_status' => export status of CSV as 'InProgress', 'Completed', 'Error' or 'Cancelled' 'each_jobs_time' => time taken by each job processed 'average_jobs_time' => average time all jobs taken 'error' => Exception error if any job fails or 'BulkExportCSVSucceeded' or 'BulkExportCSVFailed' events threw exception 'config' => bulk export configuration used for an export CSV request 'user_id' => ID of auth user requesting export CSV 'batch_id' => batch_id of job batching process
+    'export_status' => export status of CSV as 'InProgress', 'Completed', 'Error' or 'Cancelled' 'each_jobs_time' => time taken by each job processed 'average_jobs_time' => average time all jobs taken 'error' => Exception error if any job fails or 'call_on_csv_success' or 'call_on_csv_failure' methods threw exception 'config' => bulk export configuration used for an export request 'user_id' => id of auth user requested export CSV 'batch_id' => batch_id of job batching process
 ]
 ```